metrorailings/OwlBlog/content/posts/2022-week-12-insights.md

 The Fangio-style of defense cannot be trusted against power rushing attacks so long as the team is missing a dominant defensive tackle.

+Denver can be way too presumptive at times.
+You have coverage defenders trying to jump routes and make plays.

 ***

 ## Bengals @ Steelers